-These water conservation measures would apply to all residential and commercial properties.
-Under these restrictions no watering will be allowed between the hours of 9 a.m. and 5 p.m.
+These water conservation measures would apply to all residential and commercial properties

-- Significant Drought – Full water ban on all non-essential watering.
+3rd Step: Significant Drought – Full Outdoor Watering Restriction on all non-essential watering

 Outdoor watering restrictions consist of:

 - Watering of gardens, flowers, and ornamental plantings by means of a hand-held hose only, will be allowed before 9 a.m. and after 5 p.m.

 - To meet core functions of a business or commercial activity

 - Applying necessary surface treatments (aka washing exterior surfaces) such as paint, preservatives, stucco, pavement, or cement.

 - No exemptions for the installation of new sod, seeding, and/or landscaping, unless it’s related to new construction/additions.

 - Limited to 4 hours per day and no watering between 9AM and 5PM.

 - Permission given by written request only by filling out this form

 According to the Town Bylaws Section 5.4 the Town, through its Select Board, may declare a State of Water Conservation.
 Section 5.9 states the Penalties for violating the Water Restriction are: